 Relative humidity (RH) is shown to impact several parameters that may impact hen welfare, including ammonia levels, litter quality, dust, and combined with high temperatures, RH can directly impact hen welfare.
 Generally, other air quality aspects will be in good condition when RH is well controlled.
-The recommended target temperature for laying hens is between $18^{\circ} - 24^{\circ}C$ ($65 - 75^{\circ}F$), and the recommended target RH is $50 - 70^{\circ}$.
+The recommended target temperature for laying hens is between $18^{\circ} - 24^{\circ}\text{C}$ ($65 - 75^{\circ}\text{F}$), and the recommended target RH is 50 - 70%.
 A warmer air temperature can be used at higher air velocity (e.g., 1-1.5 m/s or 200 - 300 ft/min) in the summertime, which may be achieved through tunnel ventilation.
 Barn ventilation systems primarily function through the use of outdoor ambient conditions with supplemental heat when needed.
-As such, indoor conditions, ventilation systems should be designed to be capable of maintaining indoor temperatures within $3^{\circ}C$ ($5^{\circ}F$) and 5° RH relative to external conditions.
+As such, indoor conditions are dependent on outdoor conditions, and targets are sometimes not achievable.
+In hot, humid conditions, ventilation systems should be designed to be capable of maintaining indoor temperatures within 3°C (5°F) and 5% RH relative to external conditions.